dyang195/canopy/README.md

 # Canopy

-A Chrome extension that visualizes open tabs in a tree hierarchy.
+Canopy lets you visualizes open tabs in a tree hierarchy, constructed by the history of your tab opening.
 Allows collapsing, searching, and easy navigation/closing of tabs.

 ## Features

-- **Hierarchy**: Tracks parent/child relationships using its own internal storage, so tabs stay organized even if Chrome discards `openerTabId`.
+- **Hierarchy**: Tracks parent/child relationships based on which tab you open new tabs from.
 - **Search**: Quickly filter open tabs by title.
 - **Expand/Collapse**: Toggle branches to manage large sets of tabs.
 - **Side Panel Support**: Optionally open the UI in Chrome's side panel (Chrome 114+).